 Cooking Tips

-2. When you cook chicken soup, you could use low heat if you wanted your soup to be clearer, or use high heat if you wanted your soup to be richer.
+2. When you cook chicken soup, you could use low heat if you want your soup to be clear or use high heat if you want your soup to be richer.
 Again, it depends on your preferences.

-3. I took out the seed of the red dates because the seed could provide too much internal heat while cooking.
+3. I took out the seeds of the red dates because the seeds could provide too much internal heat while cooking.
 In Chinese, we call it “shang huo”.
-Also, if you cooked the red dates for too long, they would have a sour taste, and also fall apart at the end.
+Also, if you cook the red dates for too long, they will have a sour taste and also fall apart at the end.

 4. Goji berries also don’t require a long cooking time.
 The nutrition inside will be destroyed, and they will fall apart if they are cooked for too long.